 Christian Kull, Environmental Science, Policy and Managment.
 Fire politics: Change and conflict in grassland burning in the highlands of Madagascar.

 Amy Gardner, Anthropology.
-Ifa (Yoruba) Medical Knowledge and Practice in Relationship to Embodiment and the Senses, Ritual Performance, and Globalization
+Ifa (Yoruba) Medical Knowledge and Practice in Relationship to Embodiment and the Senses, Ritual Performance, and Globalization.

 Sarah Manyika, Education.
 Negotiating Identity: Africans in American or British Universities.